rubyworks/clik/README.md

 ### You need help, no you really don't

-At this point, you might be wonder about help output.
+At this point, you might be wondering about help output.
 Clearly there are no descriptions given in our example.
 Well, guess what!
 It's really easy to print something out yourself.
 In fact, if you really want to *do it right*, create a manpage with [ronn](git://github.com/rtomayko/ronn.git) or